Your role during an inspection

 The SIP should be further evidence of the governing board's response to challenges and how you're using success criteria to monitor progress and impact.

-'Personal development' and 'behaviour and attitudes' under the new framework
+'Personal development' and 'behaviour and attitudes'

 This focuses on the school environment.
 For example, be prepared to describe your school's strategies for: